Adapted from The National Marfan Foundation Fact Sheet

 Find out more about the Comprehensive Marfan Center at the Johns Hopkins Heart and Vascular Institute.

-The Marfan syndrome is a heritable disorder of the connective tissue that affects many organ systems, including the skeleton, lungs, eyes, heart and blood vessels.
+Marfan syndrome is a genetic disorder of the connective tissue that affects many organ systems, including the skeleton, lungs, eyes, heart and blood vessels.
 The condition affects both men and women of any race or ethnic group.
-It is estimated that at least 200,000 people in the United States have the Marfan syndrome or a related connective tissue disorder.
+It is estimated that at least 200,000 people in the United States have Marfan syndrome or a related connective tissue disorder.

-What medical problems are associated with the Marfan syndrome?
+What medical problems are associated with Marfan syndrome?

 - The Cardiovascular System

-The most serious problems associated with the Marfan syndrome involve the cardiovascular system.
-The aorta, the main artery carrying blood away from the heart, is generally wider and more fragile in patients with the Marfan syndrome.
-This widening is progressive and can cause leakage of the aortic valve or tears (dissection) in the aorta wall.
+The most serious problems associated with Marfan syndrome involve the cardiovascular system.
+The aorta, the main artery carrying blood away from the heart, is generally wider and more fragile in patients with Marfan syndrome.
+This widening is progressive and can cause leakage of the aortic valve or a tear (dissection) in the aorta wall.
 When the aorta becomes greatly widened, or tears, surgical repair is necessary.
 The two leaflets of the mitral valve may billow backwards when the heart contracts (mitral valve prolapse).
 This can lead to leakage of the mitral valve or irregular heart rhythm.
-A single abnormal gene causes the Marfan syndrome.
-Usually, this gene is inherited from a parent who is also affected.
-Approximately one-quarter of the cases occur as a result of a spontaneous mutation.

 - The Skeleton